-Net Interest Income Interest Rate Risk Interest rate risk, which can potentially have a significant earnings impact, is an integral part of being a financial intermediary.
-The estimation process for net interest income is built on three fundamental components.
-The first component is the projection of expected behavior on existing balance sheet portfolios over the nine-quarter test horizon under the Scenario The second component is the projection of expected growth and pricing behavior for new business originated over the nine-quarter test horizon under the Scenario The third component is the application of interest rates across the yield curve which has implications for both pricing and balance behavior over the nine-quarter test horizon under the Scenario The third component is forecast of product behaviors in each scenario is evaluated relative to the Company's experience in various relevant economic environments and for consistency with business strategy.
-Liquidity Risk The Company performs an analysis to determine the specific hypothetical liquidity events to occur under the conditions specified in the Scenario.
+Net Interest Income

+Interest Rate Risk

+As a financial intermediary, the Company is exposed to interest rate risk, which can have a significant impact on earnings.
+The following fundamental components drive our net interest income projections:

+- Yield curve changes and the associated impact on balances and pricing terms

+- The behavior of the existing balance sheet

+- · Planned new business growth and pricing

+Forecasted product behaviors in each scenario are evaluated relative to the Company's experience in various relevant economic environments and for consistency with business strategy.

+Liquidity Risk

+The Company performs an analysis to determine the specific hypothetical liquidity events that may occur under the conditions specified in the Scenario.
 The Company then quantifies the potential outflows of cash and the related impacts to interest income and expense that might arise by considering factors such as the runoff of consumer and commercial deposits, nonrenewal of maturing wholesale funding sources, the drawdown of committed customer lines of credit, and additional pricing stress on market funding.

+Noninterest Income

-Noninterest Income Projected noninterest income largely consists of revenue generated from deposit-related fees, investment advisory and other asset-based fees, commissions and brokerage fees, investment banking fees, card fees, lending-related fees, mortgage banking income, and all other noninterest income.
+Projected noninterest income largely consists of revenue generated from deposit-related fees, lending-related fees, investment advisory and other asset-based fees, commissions and brokerage fees, investment banking fees, card fees, mortgage banking income, market-sensitive revenue and all other noninterest income.

 The estimation process for noninterest income is based on macroeconomic and financial market variable assumptions, as well as key business performance metrics.
 The models we use to estimate noninterest income vary across the major noninterest income categories and are tailored to the specific underlying business activity being considered.
 Our models are informed by historical relationships between macroeconomic drivers and revenue streams.
 We then leverage data-driven approaches (where appropriate), expectations around new business and the impact of regulatory changes, and management judgment.
 For example, specific financial market and macroeconomic variables such as the Dow Jones U.S. Total Market Index and GDP are incorporated into the projections based on their assumed levels in the Scenario.

+Noninterest Expense

+Estimates of noninterest expense, primarily personnel-related expenses, are closely associated with the projected level of business activity, the overall strength or weakness of the assumed economic environment, or otherwise based on standard, defined calculations.

+Operational Risk

-Noninterest Expense Estimates of noninterest expense, primarily personnel-related expenses, are closely associated with the projected level of business activity, the overall strength or weakness of the assumed economic environment, or otherwise based on standard, defined calculations.
-Operational Risk Our operational risk loss estimation process uses a blend of quantitative and qualitative estimation methods, including scenario analysis, internal and external reference data, and informed judgment in estimating losses for operational risks that are generally not closely tied to macroeconomic factors.
+Our operational risk loss estimation process uses a blend of quantitative and qualitative estimation methods, including scenario analysis, internal and external reference data, and informed judgment in estimating losses for operational risks that are generally not closely tied to macroeconomic factors.
 Given the difficulty in applying statistical techniques to a small population of loss events and the application of a qualitative, scenario-based approach which relies on informed judgment, we benchmark the projections using multiple approaches to assess reasonableness of the loss projections.

+Reputation Risk

-Reputation Risk Given the difficulty in quantifying and/or predicting reputation risk-related events, we use management judgment to assess the level of reputational risk stemming from negative public perceptions of the Company brand and determining projected impacts.
+Given the difficulty in quantifying and/or predicting reputation risk-related events, we use management judgment to assess the level of reputational risk stemming from negative public perceptions of the Company brand and determining projected impacts.